puppetlabs/best-practices/control-repo-contents.md

 limited to, general purpose scripts used in concert with the repository, automated testing, and documentation.

+## Feedback / Ideas for Improvement

+* Loosely following RFC2119 for wording of things like 'MUST', 'SHALL', and the like: https://www.ietf.org/rfc/rfc2119.txt
+* Feedback can be provided as an issue on this [Git repository](https://github.com/puppetlabs/best-practices/issues).

 ## Additional Reading

 For foundational technical information, please see the documents linked below.